 - Purdue Pharma claimed Alvogen’s generic version infringed upon Patent No. 9,750,703.

 - The case went to the Delaware District Court, where Purdue won.

 A closer look at Patent No. 9,750,703

-Ultimately, the court to come to a conclusion after reviewing the following embodiment regarding different ways Purdue’s shell could be constructed: “The shell of the dosage form can be formed, e.g., by compression coating, molding, spraying one or more layers onto the core, dipping one or more layers onto the core or a combination thereof.”
-As such, the court sided with Purdue and concluded that the term ‘layer encasing the core’ means “one or more materials enclosing a space or surrounding the core.”
+Ultimately, the court concluded after reviewing the following embodiment regarding different ways Purdue’s shell could be constructed: “The shell of the dosage form can be formed, e.g., by compression coating, molding, spraying one or more layers onto the core, dipping one or more layers onto the core or a combination thereof.”
+The court sided with Purdue and concluded that the term ‘layer encasing the core’ means “one or more materials enclosing a space or surrounding the core.”

-How multiple embodiments are especially invaluable with global patents
+Invaluable patent embodiment: How multiple patent embodiments are especially crucial with global patents